mikegajda/mikegajda.com/content/posts/2020-12-13-why-local-news-is-important.md

 description: Why Local News Is Important
 category: "#NewsIsImportant"
 ---
-This is all about what I've learned
+This is all about what I've learned.
+I'm a bit curious to see how this this works